 Covenant’s School of Surgical Technology offers a one-year program focused on teaching the fundamentals of the profession as well as the newest techniques through instruction in clinical and classroom settings.

-Topics covered during the course of the program included, but are not limited to:
+Topics covered during the course of the program include, but are not limited to:

 - Surgical Procedures — Practice & application of the skills to be performed in the scrub role.
 Includes an introduction to the OR setting.